 Solomon Chak ’16 - 19 Life Sciences Research Fellow - Simons Foundation

-Solomon is a Life Sciences Research Foundation Fellow.
-He will be moving to Columbia in the summer of 2016 to begin his fellowship.
+Solomon is a Life Sciences Research Foundation Fellow funded by the Simons Foundation.
 For his PhD work, he studied comparative social evolution in Synalpheus snapping shrimp.
 He also examined shrimp community ecology with a focus on their host sponges and microbial diversity.
 At Columbia, he will be studying genome evolution in snapping shrimp and trying to understand the relationship between eusociality and genome size and structure.

 Jay is a PhD student in the Department of Neurobiology and Behavior at Cornell University co-advised by Mike Webster and Dustin Rubenstein.
 For his undergraduate work, he studied reproductive isolation and mating behavior in Tribolium beetles.
 He is interested in sex selection and trait evolution in a variety of species including insects, crustaceans, and birds.
 For his PhD, Jay is studying the evolution and maintenance of female plumage polymorphism in hummingbirds.
 Jay is funded by an NSF Graduate Research Fellowship.